ubsuny/CP1-24-HW2/Ricci_Scalar_Calculation_Using_tensor_contractions.md

 ##### **Conclusion**

-The comparison of execution times between NumPy's `einsum` and Opt-Einsum highlights the crucial role of optimization in tensor calculations.
-While NumPy’s `einsum` provides a straightforward approach, Opt-Einsum’s ability to determine and use the most efficient contraction path offers substantial performance improvements.
+The comparison of execution times between NumPy's `einsum` and Opt-Einsum describes the importance of optimization in tensor calculations.
+Opt-Einsum's path optimization approach is efficient in handling complex computation fast, while NumPy's `einsum` describes a straight approach.
 This is particularly valuable in fields like physics, machine learning, and other areas requiring large-scale tensor computations.
-Opt-Einsum's optimizations can lead to faster calculations and reduced computational resources, making it an essential tool for anyone working with tensor contractions in scientific computing.
+Opt-Einsum's optimizations can lead to faster calculations and reduced computational resources.

 ##### **Explanation of code**